LdT: An indicator of ionospheric activity based on statistical distributions in GNSS-derived TEC rates of change: Methods Algorithms

 \end{description}

 These divisions, along with their defined labels and values are all listed on table \ref{table-divisions}, which also lists some derived alternate divisions, namely two-hour slices and local (or solar) times.
-These allow a total of 24x12x5x32, i.e. over 45 thousand (45k) potential slices.
+These allow \cRed{tens of thousands of potential slices -- for a typical hour, where there might be 32 band pairs present, this would be} $24 \times 12 \times 5 \times 32$, i.e. over 45 thousand (45k) potential slices.

-Owing to the erratic geographic spread of ground stations, their signals availabilty, these slices do not always contain enough events for consistent sampling and reliable analysis.
+Owing to the erratic geographic spread of ground stations, their signals availability, these slices do not always contain enough events for consistent sampling and reliable analysis.
 We therefore also compute aggregate properties, i.e. based on dividing over only three, two, or one of the data divisions.
-This gives us extra slices to consider, leading to about 64k combinations in total.
+This gives us \cRed{many} extra slices to consider.
 Note that -- as explained later -- we normalise against the different responses of the band pairs, and so most of our analyses will put results from any band pair in the same slice; thus the number of slices ordinarily considered is reduced to about 2k.

 There is a key tradeoff here, which we have tried to bridge by using both fully divided data and aggregated data.
 Because of the highly contingent nature of signal availability and reception, and of ionospheric properties, at different times or locations, we cannot always safely assume that a distribution is perfectly representative, even if the slice contains a large number of dTEC samples.
 However, it is difficult to sample even the relatively coarse zones adequately if we insist on the quiet conditions needed for a ``nothing happening'' reference.
 Notably, we find many more recorded events in northern latitude (sometimes even eight times more at high north compared to high south); which is a key reason why we choose our divisions to distinguish between northern and southern mid and high magnetic latitudes.
 Without such a division, an apparent ``all high latitudes'' result would in fact contain a significant bias towards northern high latitudes.
 Likewise, aggregated event counts in our longitude divisions vary by up to a factor of five between the highest (for lonc:000) and the lowest (for lonc:180, 210, 330).